-The following LocalConnectionOptions fields are used to support the IPCablecom security services:
+Additionally, the following LocalConnectionOptions fields are used to support the IPCablecom security services: (Either or both ciphersuites MAY be present).

-- RTP ciphersuite: A list of allowable ciphersuites for RTP security in order of preference.
+• RTP ciphersuite: A list of ciphersuites for RTP security in order of preference.
 The entries in the list are ordered by preference where the first ciphersuite is the preferred choice.
-The endpoint MUST choose exactly one of the ciphersuites according to the rules described in the IPCablecom Security Specification [13].
+The endpoint MUST choose exactly one of the ciphersuites according to the rules described in the IPCablecom Security Specification [12].
 The endpoint SHOULD additionally indicate which of the remaining ciphersuites it is willing to support as alternatives (see Section 8.4.1 for details).
-Each ciphersuite is represented as ASCII strings consisting of two substrings separated by a slash ("/"), where the first substring identifies the authentication algorithm, and the second substring identifies the encryption algorithm.
-A list of permissible ciphersuites are specified in the IPCablecom Security Specification [13].
+Each ciphersuite is represented as ASCII strings consisting of two (possibly empty) substrings separated by a slash ("/"), where the first substring identifies the authentication algorithm, and the second substring identifies the encryption algorithm.
+A list of permissible ciphersuites are specified in the IPCablecom Security Specification [12].
 The RTP ciphersuite parameter applies to RTP media streams only.
-If the CMS includes LocalConnectionOptions that require use of non-RTP media only (as for example T.38 fax relay using UDPTL), the RTP ciphersuite parameter MUST NOT be included.
-If an LCO (local connection options) allows both RTP and non-RTP media and an RTP ciphersuite parameter is included, it applies to the RTP media only.
-In all cases, if the resulting media stream on the connection is not an RTP media stream (as for example T.38 fax relay using UDPTL), the RTP ciphersuite parameter MUST be ignored, i.e., RTP security is not being used, and RTP security parameters are not included in LocalConnectionDescriptor. - RTCP ciphersuite: A list of ciphersuites for RTCP security in order of preference.
-The entries in the list are ordered by preference where the first ciphersuite is the preferred choice.
-The endpoint MUST choose exactly one of the ciphersuites according to the rules described in the IPCablecom Security Specification [13].
-The endpoint SHOULD additionally indicate which of the remaining ciphersuites it is willing to support as alternatives.
-(See Section 8.4.1 for details).
-Each ciphersuite is represented as an ASCII string consisting of two substrings separated by a slash ("/"), where the first substring identifies the authentication algorithm, and the second substring identifies the encryption algorithm.
-A list of permissible ciphersuites is specified in the
+If the MGC includes LocalConnectionOptions that require use of non-RTP media only (as for example T.38 fax relay using UDPTL), the RTP ciphersuite parameter MUST NOT be included.
+If an LCO allows both RTP and non-RTP media and an RTP ciphersuite parameter is included, it applies to the RTP media only.
+In all cases, if the resulting media stream on the connection is not an RTP media stream (as for example T.38 fax relay using UDPTL), the RTP ciphersuite parameter MUST be ignored, i.e., RTP security is not being used, and RTP security parameters are not included in LocalConnectionDescriptor.